-You are on the first page of X.V. new website www.viennot.org
+You are on the first page of the of X.V. (new) website: www.viennot.org

 Part I: An introduction to enumerative, algebraic and bijective combinatorics (January-March 2016)

-The cellular ansatz: bijective combinatorics and quadratic algebra
+Part III: The cellular ansatz: bijective combinatorics and quadratic algebra (January-March 2018)

 Robinson-Schensted-Knuth, Asymmetric Exclusion Process, Tilings, Alternating Sign Matrices ... under the same roof

 Part IV: A combinatorial theory of orthogonal polynomials and continued fractions (January-March 2019)